FLAMEGPU/FLAMEGPU2/README.md

 + Performance regressions in CUDA 11.3+, due to changes in compiler register usage ([#560](https://github.com/FLAMEGPU/FLAMEGPU2/issues/560)).
 + Segfault when using `flamegpu::DependencyGraph` via the default constructor ([#555](https://github.com/FLAMEGPU/FLAMEGPU2/issues/555)).
 This will require an API break to resolve.
 + Warnings and a loss of performance due to hash collisions in device code ([#356](https://github.com/FLAMEGPU/FLAMEGPU2/issues/356))
-+ Multiple known areas where performance can be improved (e.g. Concurrency [#449](https://github.com/FLAMEGPU/FLAMEGPU2/issues/449), RTC Compilation [#402](https://github.com/FLAMEGPU/FLAMEGPU2/issues/402))
++ Multiple known areas where performance can be improved (e.g. [#449](https://github.com/FLAMEGPU/FLAMEGPU2/issues/449), [#402](https://github.com/FLAMEGPU/FLAMEGPU2/issues/402))
 + Windows/MSVC builds using CUDA < 11.0 may encounter intermittent compiler failures.
 Please use CUDA 11.0+.
-  + This will be resolved by dropping CUDA 10 support in a future release
+  + This will be resolved by dropping CUDA 10 support in a future release.
 + Windows/MSVC builds using CUDA 11.0 may encounter errors when performing incremental builds if the static library has been recompiled.
 If this presents itself, re-save any `.cu` file in your executable producing project and re-trigger the build.
 + Debug builds under linux with CUDA 11.0 may encounter cuda errors during `validateIDCollisions`.
-Consider using an alternate CUDA version if this is required.
-See [FLAMEGPU/FLAMEGPU2#569](https://github.com/FLAMEGPU/FLAMEGPU2/issues/569)
+Consider using an alternate CUDA version if this is required ([#569](https://github.com/FLAMEGPU/FLAMEGPU2/issues/569)).
 + CUDA 11.0 with GCC 9 may encounter a segmentation fault during compilation of the test suite.
 Consider using GCC 8 with CUDA 11.0.
 + CMake 3.16 has known issues on some platforms.
 CMake versions less than 3.18 are deprecated and support will be removed in a future release.